ndurner/oai_chat/README.md

    * example: download an ICS calendar file the model has created for you
 * streaming chat
 * image generation (via DALL-E 3)
-* remote MCP server support via configurable registry
+* MCP server support (both remote and local) via configurable registry
 * optional UnrestrictedPython execution when `CODE_EXEC_UNRESTRICTED_PYTHON=1`

 The MCP registry is looked up in the following order: